Off-Network Communications For Future Railway Mobile Communication Systems: Challenges and Opportunities

-Fig. \ref{fig:2} shows the BER performance of each technique at different communication distances for the NLOS conditions.
+Fig. \ref{fig:2} shows the transport block error rate (BLER) performance of each technique at different communication distances.
 Each technique uses the frequency, transmission power and channel bandwidth given by the standard and shown in the legend.
 Combining the Table \ref{tab:1} and Fig. \ref{fig:2}, we can get the following conclusions:

-{\bf{End-to-end Latency:}} GSM-R, TETRA, and DMR may have a latency of hundreds of milliseconds or even seconds due to their limited bandwidth, while LTE-V2X can achieve end-to-end latency of about 30 ms, and NR-V2X is even more advanced, reaching about 10 ms. As shown in Table \ref{tab:1}, most scenarios require end-to-end latency within 100 ms, and even some critical scenarios have a strict requirement of 10 ms. Therefore, the GSM-R, TETRA, and DMR cannot satisfy the latency requirements of these use cases, while the LTE-V2X and NR-V2X can satisfy most of them.

-{\bf{Data Rate:}} GSM-R, TETRA, and DMR are narrowband technologies, and they have low data rates, which are not sufficient for future off-network use cases of railways.
-On the contrary, the data rate performance of LTE-V2X and NR-V2X can well meet the data rate requirements, which can reach 30 Mbps and 1 Gbps, respectively.

-{\bf{Reliability and Communication Range:}} Fig. \ref{fig:2} shows that LTE-V2X and NR-V2X have a reliable communication range of less than 100 m in the NLOS case, mainly because they operate in the 5.9 GHz.
+Fig. \ref{fig:2} shows that LTE-V2X and NR-V2X have a reliable communication range of about 100 m.
+In contrast, GSM-R has a reliable transmission range of about 1 km, and TETRA and DMR have a reliable communication range of over 2.5 km.
+The reason is that LTE-V2X and NR-V2X have a low standard power of only 23 dBm and operate at 5.9 GHz.
 Higher frequency leads to more attenuation and therefore cannot satisfy the reliability and communication distance requirements of the use cases in Table \ref{tab:1}.
-In contrast, in NLOS scenarios, GSM-R has a reliable transmission range of about 500 m, TETRA and DMR have a reliable communication range over 1 km.
+So suitable transmission power and frequency are necessary.

-According to the latency, data rate, and reliability analysis, the existing technologies with the parameters given by the standard cannot fully satisfy the requirements of the use cases in Table \ref{tab:1}.
+According to the performance analysis at the end of Section III and the results in Fig. \ref{fig:2}, the existing technologies with the parameters given by the standard cannot fully satisfy the requirements of the use cases in Table \ref{tab:1}.
 In conclusion, to satisfy the requirements of off-network use cases in FRMCS, new technology or evolution of the existing technology is needed.